mathewgaohu/Notes/Installations/README.md

-We often need to install some environment or package in research.
+We often need to install some software, environment, or package in research.
-Here I make note for some packages I installed.
+Here I make note for these.